Sonora, California: 2010

-There were 2,051 households, 24.0% had children under the age of 18, 33.2% were married couples living together, 14.0% had a female householder with no husband present, and 49.0% were non-families.
-40.3% of households were made up of individuals, and 15% had someone living alone who was 65 or older.
-The average household size was 2.06 and the average family size was 2.75.

-The age distribution was 20.4% under the age of 18, 9.5% from 18 to 24, 26.3% from 25 to 44, 23.5% from 45 to 64, and 20.4% who were 65 or older.
-The median age was 41 years.
-For every 100 females, there were 82.8 males.
-For every 100 females age 18 and over, there were 77.1 males.

-The median household income was $28,858 and the median family income was $39,722.
-Males had a median income of $40,958 versus $26,111 for females.
-The per capita income for the city was $19,248.
-16.9% of the population and 10.9% of families were below the poverty line.
-Out of the total population, 22.8% of those under the age of 18 and 7.2% of those 65 and older were living below the poverty line.

-Political affiliation

-Sonora is politically diverse but tilts slightly towards the Republican Party, though Sorona's inner regions are supportive of Democrats.
-In the 2020 presidential election, GOP incumbent Donald Trump won Sorona's outer regions while Joe Biden took Sorona's inner regions; residents of Sonora however supported Biden by much higher margins in general than they did support Hillary Clinton in the 2016 election.

 Economy and tourism

 The area economy was historically based on the mining and timber industries, but now relies on tourism.
 One of two active lumber mills in Tuolumne County was shut down in 2009, but reopened in July 2011.

 As a city close to Yosemite National Park, Sonora provides services to some of Yosemite's visitors.
-The city also benefits from its proximity to Railtown 1897 State Historic Park.
+The city also benefits from its proximity to Railtown 1897 State Historic Park and Columbia State Park.

 Education

 The city's schools include its namesake educational institutions Sonora Union High School and Sonora Elementary School, as well as Dario Cassina High and the Foothill Horizons Outdoor School.

-Columbia Community College is part of Yosemite Community College District (YCCD) which also includes Modesto Junior College is the sole college in Tuolumne County and offers two-year degrees.
-Individuals wishing to attend a university must commute 50 miles to University of California, Merced or California State University, Stanislaus in Turlock.
+Columbia Community College is part of Yosemite Community College District (YCCD) which also includes Modesto Junior College.
+It is the sole college in Tuolumne County and offers two-year degrees.
+Individuals wishing to attend a university must commute 50 miles to University of California, Merced, or to California State University, Stanislaus, in Turlock.

 Government and politics

 Sonora uses a city council consisting of five council members, including the mayor.
 The city council appoints a city administrator to implement the council's policies and enforce ordinances.
-As of March 2020, the current mayor of Sonora is Matt Hawkins and the current city administrator is Melissa Eads.
+As of June 2024, the current mayor of Sonora is Ann Segerstrom and the current city administrator is Melissa Eads.